IJsselmonde (island): Municipalities and regions

 Albrandswaard, Barendrecht, Ridderkerk and Rotterdam belong to the region of Rijnmond, Hendrik-Ido-Ambacht and Zwijndrecht belong to the region of Zuid-Holland Zuid.

 Zwijndrechtse Waard

-Originally the Zwijndrechtse Waard, on which the municipalities of Hendrik-Ido-Ambacht and Zwijndrecht and the village of Rijsoord (partially) lie, was a separate river island, the western branch of river Waal separating the two.
-However, as the Waal stretch has been closed off at both ends, the Waard is now generally considered to be part of IJsselmonde.
-The dammed western end of the Waal river is now popularly referred to as Waaltje ("little Waal").
+The Zwijndrechtse Waard, location of the municipalities of Hendrik-Ido-Ambacht and Zwijndrecht and part of the village of Rijsoord (partially), was originally a separate river island, with the western branch of river Waal separating it from IJsselmonde.
+After the Waal stretch had been closed off at both ends, the Zwijndrechtse Waard is now a section of IJsselmonde.
+The dammed western end of the Waal river is now commonly referred to as Waaltje ("Little Waal").